coydog/coydog-resume/README.md

   (Sendmail), and POP3 (Courier) for 765 users and 192 domains.
 * Improved service availability and performance by migrating legacy Windows NT 4.0/3.51 infrastructure to FreeBSD and OpenBSD.
-* Optimized DNS zone cache times to improve propagation of customer-requested changes.
+* Optimized DNS zone refresh times to improve propagation of customer-requested changes.
 * Performed onsite network maintenance for corporate clients in heterogeneous environments (SCO Unix, various MS platforms).